fahadh4ilyas/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

     let a = 'Python'
     let b = 20
     let d = 40
-    console.log(a, b, c) // Python 20 30
+    console.log(a, b, c, d) // Python 20 30 40
   }
-  // we can not access c because c's scope is only the if block console.log(a, b) // JavaScript 10
+  // we can not access d because d's scope is only the if block console.log(a, b, c) // JavaScript 10 30
 }
 letsLearnScope()
 console.log(a, b) // JavaScript 10, accessible